psychopy/workshops/source/3days/day2/pavlovia.rst

 Not everything in Python will transpile smoothly to JS, why?

-*   Online experiments need all their resources "explicitly" stating - we only have access to what our browser has available.
+*   Online experiments only have access to what our browser has available, not all resouces on your desktop.
 *   Are you trying to use a Python Library?
 Browsers need JavaScript.
 *   PsychoJS is younger than PsychoPy! (but we're making good progress!)